Provider Enrollment and Credentialing FAQs

 "Managing employee means a general manager, business manager, administrator, director, or other individual that exercises operational or managerial control over, or who directly or indirectly conducts, the day-to-day operation of the institution, organization, or agency, either under contract or through some other arrangement, whether or not the individual is a W-2 employee."

-Including people who do not match the definition of a Managing Employee on an application is not just inaccurate, but delays the provider enrollment application process.
+Providers are encouraged to only include those people who match the federal definition as a managing entity on their enrollment application.
+Including people who do not match the definition of a Managing Employee on an application is not only inaccurate, but potentially delays the provider enrollment application process.
 Remember: Every person listed as a managing entity on a provider enrollment application must undergo a background investigation.
+Providers can help expedite the review and approval of their enrollment applications by making sure that everyone listed as a managing entity matches the federal definition.

 -